kyungjae-lee/engineers-notebook/embedded-linux/introduction-to-embedded-linux-and-yocto-project.md

 * "Yocto" refers to the organization (like one would refer to "canonical", the company behind Ubuntu).
 * "Poky" refers to the actual bits downloaded (analogous to "Ubuntu")

+### Other Poky Repositories

+* meta-poky, which is Poky-specific metadata
+* Documentation, which contains the Yocto Project source files used to make the set of user manuals.

+### Conclusion

+* Poky includes:
+  * Some OpenEmbedded components (oe-core)
+  * Bitbake
+  * Demo BSPs
+  * Helper scripts to setup environment
+  * Emulator QEMU to test the image

 ## Metadata